 The list of acceptance criteria is a part of the user story.
 It describes the things that the product’s intended users need from it to achieve their main goals.

-There are two common mistakes project managers do when writing the acceptance criteria.
+There are two common mistakes project managers make when writing the acceptance criteria.

-The first mistake is making them overly technical, to the point that only developers can understand it properly.
-Here’s an example of a too technical criterion about a notification feature:
+The first mistake is making them overly technical, so only developers can understand it properly.
+Here’s an example of a too-technical criterion about a notification feature:

 “As the user of the keyword research tool, I’d like to be able to configure notifications settings easily to get notifications when new updates are made.”

-No user talks like that, so having such a criterion is a sure-fire sign of poor user research.
-It obviously considers the feature from the perspective of a developer.
+No user talks like that, so having such a criterion is a sure sign of poor user research.
+It obviously considers the feature from the developer’s perspective.

 Another common mistake is making vague criteria like: